voxel51/fiftyone/docs/source/user_guide/dataset_creation/zoo.rst

          100% |██████████████████████████████████████████████| 10000/10000 [3.6s elapsed, 0s remaining, 2.9K samples/s]
         Dataset 'cifar10-test' created

-    You can also provide additional arguments to customize the import behavior.
-    For example, you can load a random subset of 10 samples from the zoo
+    You can also provide :ref:`additional arguments <cli-fiftyone-zoo-load>` to customize the import behavior.
+For example, you can load a random subset of 10 samples from the zoo dataset:
-    dataset:

     .. code-block:: text